MattMcAdams/website/content/projects/uabit-website.md

 }
 ---

-In my third year as UAB IT's web developer I had the great opportunity to make sweeping changes to how the IT website was structured and designed.
-As we began a deeper dive into the website's architecture than we ever had, we found years of technical debt, bandaid solutions, and poor organization.
+In my third year as UAB IT's web developer, I had the great opportunity to the design and structure of the IT website.
+As we began a deeper dive into the website's architecture than we ever had, we found years of technical debt, patchwork solutions, and poor organization.

 ## Reorganization